Best Dog GPS Trackers UK (Kent Guide 2025)

 For large breeds, you want at least 10-15cm (4-6 inches) of quality foam.
 Large and giant breed dogs are more prone to hip dysplasia due to their rapid growth and size, so they need more support than smaller dogs.[1]
 The foam should be dense enough that it doesn't compress completely under your dog's weight.

 Yes, they can make a real difference.
-[9] Hip dysplasia often leads to secondary osteoarthritis as dogs age, and proper support helps reduce pressure on painful joints.
+The PDSA recommends keeping arthritic dogs comfortable on supportive surfaces, and memory foam helps reduce pressure on painful joints.[2]
 Memory foam distributes weight evenly, which can reduce pain and stiffness, especially when your dog first gets up in the morning.

 Watch for signs like stiffness when getting up, reluctance to jump or climb stairs, or changes in how they lie down.
-[9] Symptoms of hip dysplasia include pain, swelling, and decreased activity.
+The PDSA notes that symptoms of arthritis include limping, slowing down on walks, and reluctance to climb stairs.[2]
 But honestly, any large breed over 5 years old will benefit from orthopedic support, even if they seem fine now.

 The covers, yes—always look for removable, machine-washable covers.
 The foam core itself usually can't go in the washing machine, which is why waterproof liners are so important.
 They protect the foam from accidents and spills.
 If the foam does get wet, it needs to air dry completely to prevent mould.